alpha-unito/streamflow/CONTRIBUTING.md

 ```
 Use it carefully as it modifies the target files in place.

-Finally, StreamFlow follows the reStructuredText format as docstring.
-The reStructuredText is used by the [Sphinx](https://www.sphinx-doc.org/en/master/) framework.
-Following this style to add the function documentation.
+Finally, StreamFlow follows the reStructuredText format for docstring.
+The reStructuredText format is used by the [Sphinx](https://www.sphinx-doc.org/en/master/) framework.
+Follow this style to add function documentation.
 ```
 This is a reST style.